AdXR-io/AdXR/README.md

 ## Requirements

-- iOS 13.0+ / macOS 10.15+
+- VisionOS 1.2+
 - Xcode 12.0+
 - Swift 5.3+

 ## Installation

-YourLibraryName can be installed using Swift Package Manager.
+AdXR can be installed using the Swift Package Manager.

 1. In Xcode, select "File" → "Swift Packages" → "Add Package Dependency"
-2. Enter the repository URL: `https://github.com/yourusername/YourLibraryName.git`
+2. Enter the repository URL: `https://github.com/AdXR-io/AdXR`
 3. Select the version you want to use

 ## Getting Started